Tom Laughlin: Later career

 In 1984, he purchased a series of 12 advertisements in Variety condemning various aspects of the film industry and its treatment of independent filmmakers.
 He created a blueprint for taking control of the home video distribution industry as a way for independent films to be seen.
 In 1985, he began production of a fifth Billy Jack film, The Return of Billy Jack, which featured the title character fighting child pornographers in New York City.
 However, he suffered a concussion and neck injury during filming, which led to the production being suspended.
 During this hiatus, funding for the picture ran out and production was never resumed.
+Later on, Laughlin had his mansion in Brentwood, California foreclosed.
+He attempted to sue to get it back a couple of years later.

 In 2009, a few scenes from the unfinished film were released on Laughlin's website.
 A notable incident occurred while he was filming in New York City, when he broke up a street fight on Manhattan's West Side, threatening to rip a man's arm off.
 He garnered notoriety at this time for making a citizen's arrest of a man after an argument over Laughlin's driving.

 Laughlin had sought funding to finish the fifth Billy Jack film since at least 1996, when he spoke about it during a lawsuit against a man who had (Laughlin claimed) illegally changed his name to "Billy Jack", and at one point Laughlin had plans to make a Billy Jack television series.
 In 2004, he announced that the film would be entitled Billy Jack's Crusade to End the War in Iraq and Restore America to Its Moral Purpose; this was shortened to Billy Jack's Moral Revolution in 2006.

 In 2008, the film's title was changed to Billy Jack for President.
 It was retitled Billy Jack and Jean.
 Laughlin claimed it would be a "new genre of film" and a great deal of social commentary on politics, religion, and psychology will be discussed, and a debate will take place between Billy Jack and President George W. Bush via computer manipulation of archived speeches.

 In 2009, Laughlin released plot details of this film on a video on his website.
 The video contained several scenes from the film.

 In 2010, Frank, Chris, and Teresa Laughlin co-founded Billy Jack Rights, LLC, which manages the rights to all of Tom Laughlin's films, including the Billy Jack franchise.